JetBrains/kotlin-web-site/docs/topics/kotlin-language-features-and-proposals.md

 JetBrains evolves the Kotlin language according to the [Kotlin language evolution principles](kotlin-evolution-principles.md), guided by pragmatic design.

-> Language feature proposals and statuses are listed from Kotlin 1.7.0.
+> Language feature proposals are listed from Kotlin 1.7.0.
 >
-> See the explanation of language feature statues in the
+> See the explanation of language feature statuses in the
 > [Kotlin evolution principles documentation](kotlin-evolution-principles.md#pre-stable-features).
 >
 {type="note"}